Konevski/Electronic-Eng-Lab/README.md

 ### Road:
   - Must have stripes to lead the cars to their own trajectory
   - Must have a 4 way cross section
-  - Must have lanes wide enough to allow cars maneuvers
+  - Must have lanes wide enough to allow for basic car maneuvers
 ### Communication post:
   - Must communicate with multiple cars at the same time
   - Must set cars speed according to the destination and obstacles in the way